dekoza/mtgpl/docs/_sources/KHC.rst.txt

 :mtgtip:`Stoic Farmer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/5/f53f39e9-f07e-444f-8420-4545e56253e5.jpg?1611255994|https://scryfall.com/card/khc/5/stoic-farmer?utm_source=api>`
    When Stoic Farmer enters the battlefield, search your library for a basic Plains card and reveal it.
 If an opponent controls more lands than you, put it onto the battlefield tapped.
 Otherwise put it into your hand.
-Then shuffle your library.
+Then shuffle.

    Foretell |mana_1|\ |mana_w| (During your turn, you may pay |mana_2| and exile this card from your hand face down.
 Cast it on a later turn for its foretell cost.)